compoundingeffects/bigpictureschool/chemistry.md

     - **Acids**: They can give away tiny particles called hydrogen ions (think lemon juice).
     - **Bases**: They can take these hydrogen ions (think soap).
 The pH scale measures how acidic or basic something is, like a scoreboard for acids and bases.

-In summary, chemistry is all about understanding the world around us by looking at its tiniest parts.
-It explains how things are made, how they change, and why they behave the way they do.
-By breaking down complex ideas into simpler parts, we can better understand the amazing transformations happening all around us every day!